Frequently Asked Questions

 What is your cancellation policy?

-If you cancel before final payment is due, all payments will be refunded minus:
+If you cancel before final payment is due, we will attempt to fill your spot

-If you cancel after final payment, no refund will be issued.
+If you cancel after final payment, no refund will be issued unless your spot can be filled

 We strongly recommend purchasing trip cancellation and travel insurance to protect your investment.